 Gov. Whitmer signs Executive Order closing indoor services at bars in much of lower Michigan

-LANSING, Mich.
-(WLUC) - Governor Gretchen Whitmer Wednesday signed Executive Order 2020-143 closing indoor service at bars throughout most of lower Michigan to protect the progress Michigan has made against COVID-19.
+Governor Gretchen Whitmer Wednesday signed Executive Order 2020-143 closing indoor service at bars throughout most of lower Michigan to protect the progress Michigan has made against COVID-19.

 Regions 6 and 8, which include the Upper Peninsula and much of northern Michigan, are excluded from the order, and bars statewide can continue to serve outdoors.
 The governor also signed a package of bills allowing cocktails-to-go at bars and restaurants to help these businesses serve more Michiganders during this time.